mhagenow01/FBFransac/README.md

 ## Overview
 We present an implementation of our medial-axis and face-based 3D Pose Recognition Algorithm.
 This algorithm takes a library of meshes and fits the poses in a provided single point cloud.
-Our implementation is meant to be used in an online method, meaning there is an emphasis on performance.
+Our implementation is meant to be used as part of an interactive robot authoring program for manufacturing, meaning there is an emphasis on both performance and reliability.

 ![implementation teaser](https://mhagenow01.github.io/FBFransac/images/solution_teaser.png "Implementation Teaser")